Yeast Infections In Dogs – And What To Do About Them!

 Fungal yeast also exists on the body of a dog, and usually isn’t a problem until there’s an overgrowth of yeast… This will result in a yeast infection.
 When an infection takes hold it can be a significant problem for your pooch causing the cells lining your dog's gut to become inflamed and irritated and/or their skin to become very sore and painful.

-A yeast infection can affect the urinary tract, mouth, and/or skin, particularly in the armpits, paws, wherever skin folds or wrinkles, and ears which are the most common area of yeast build up.
+A yeast infection can affect the urinary tract, mouth, and/or the skin, particularly in the armpits, paws, wherever skin folds or wrinkles, and ears which are the most common area of yeast build up.

 When yeast starts to overgrow like this, it is usually because there’s been a disturbance of the microbiome (which controls good digestion in the gut and in turn directly contributes to a good immune system), so something has thrown their natural bacteria balance off.